 - Students are responsible to ensure that their registration is accurate and that it reflects all schedule changes that occur due to their Step 1 exam deferral.
-Any discrepancies must be reported by the student to the campus or college registrar. - Any core clerkship or elective with a start date between April 22 and August 2, 2024 is considered a summer course. - All students must be registered for a minimum of six credits in a term to be eligible to receive federal financial aid.
-Thus, if a deferred student's semester registration consists of less than six credits, the student is not eligible for financial aid, yet they are responsible for the tuition and fees for any hours for which they are registered, and may be required to pay back any dispersed monies.
-A leave of absence may also increase student loan debt. - International students have different registration requirements that can impact their visa status and should consult with The Office of International Services (OIS). - Any students who defer taking the Step 1 exam are strongly advised to meet with the College of Medicine Office of the Registrar and the College of Medicine Office of Financial Aid to discuss the implications of the deferral on their registration and eligibility for student financial aid.
+Any discrepancies must be reported by the student to the campus or college registrar. - Any core clerkship or elective with a start date between April 28 and August 8, 2025 is considered a summer course. - Per the Department of Education policies, students must be registered for a minimum of six credits in a term to be eligible to receive federal financial aid.
+Thus, if a deferred student's semester registration consists of less than six credits, the student is not eligible for financial aid; however, they remain responsible for the tuition and fees for any hours for which they are registered, and may be required to pay back any dispersed monies.
+A leave of absence may also increase student loan debt due to accruing interest charges. - International students have different registration requirements that can impact their visa status and should consult with The Office of International Services (OIS). - Any students who defer taking the Step 1 exam are strongly advised to meet with the College of Medicine Office of the Registrar and the College of Medicine Office of Financial Aid to discuss the implications of the deferral on their registration and eligibility for student financial aid.